-For this project, I was the communication and scheduling connection between our team and the client, worked on the usability study kit, the usability testing and recording setup, data logging, video editing, the presentation and report documents, the presentation to both the class and the client, and a followup meeting with the client.
+For this project, I was the liaison between our team and the client.
+I worked on the usability study kit, the usability testing and recording setup, data logging, video editing, and the presentation and report documents.
+We presented our findings to both the class and the client.

 Here are a few sample pages from our usability study kit, including part of the "affordance script" we created to be able to give consistent instructions to test participants.

 The video below shows a participant interacting with the app in a small post test section.
 The video has been sped up until the point where the participant starts entering the last two words so that you can see the actual typing speed.

 Below are sample pages from our usability study presentation.
 We presented to the full class as well as the main stakeholder, the client for our study.

 And lastly, sample pages from our usability study report.